qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 | __quantum__rt__array_record_output    | `void(i64, i8*)`  | Inserts a marker in the output log that indicates the start of an array and how many array elements are going to be logged.
 The second parameter reflects and optional label for the array and may be null. |
 | __quantum__rt__result_record_output   | `void(%Result*, i8*)`  | Adds a measurement result to the output log.
 The second parameter reflects and optional label for the result value and may be null. |

+TODO: I *think* it should be sufficient to use the same functions for output recording independent on the output format; i.e. the output format does not need to be reflected in the IR, and it is sufficient to label the format it in the output itself.
+TODO: Do we need to somehow make room for annotating the used labeling scheme in the IR?
+Maybe a function start record output is appropriate?
 TODO: output format that also reflects job info like nr shots?